kaif0705/offline-sync-api/README.md

 The application allows users to create, update, and delete tasks while offline.
 When connectivity is restored, the app efficiently syncs these changes to the server, intelligently handling potential data conflicts.

+# Design Notes & Reflections

+This section provides some context on the implementation of this project, including the tools used, challenges faced, and the trade-offs that were made.

+## Tools and Resources

+* **IDE:** IntelliJ IDEA for Java development.
+* **API Testing:** Postman was used extensively to test every endpoint, especially the complex batch sync functionality.
+* **Version Control:** Git and GitHub for source code management.
+* **Spring Initializr:** Used to bootstrap the initial project structure with the required dependencies.

+## Interesting Challenges and Solutions

+1.  **Shifting the "Source of Truth"**: The biggest conceptual challenge was moving away from a traditional server-authoritative model.
+In an offline-first app, the client must be the source of truth for when an action occurred.
+    * **Solution**: The design mandates that clients generate their own **UUIDs** and **timestamps** (`createdAt`, `updatedAt`).
+The server respects these client-provided values.
+This is the only way the "last-write-wins" logic can function correctly.

+2.  **Ensuring Atomic and Efficient Sync**: Syncing changes one by one would be slow and inefficient, especially over a poor connection.
+A single network failure could leave the data in an inconsistent state.
+    * **Solution**: A single `/api/sync/batch` endpoint was created.
+This allows the client to send all its offline changes in one atomic request.
+The server processes the entire batch, which is more efficient and robust.

+## Implementation Trade-offs

+1.  **Database Choice (H2 In-Memory)**:
+    * **Choice**: The H2 in-memory database was used to make the project self-contained and easy for anyone to run without external dependencies.
+    * **Trade-off**: H2 is not suitable for production as all data is lost when the application restarts.
+In a real-world scenario, this would be replaced with a persistent database like PostgreSQL or MySQL with no changes to the application code, only the `application.properties` configuration.

 # Core Features
 1. Standard REST API: Full CRUD (Create, Read, Update, Delete) functionality for managing tasks when online.